Scoldingatom205/AIS-Datathon---Steam-Games/README.md

 **Final recommendation: Develop an Action genre, Multiplayer game, supported in English, German, and French.**

 ## Supplementary Insights from Secondary Data
 -  **Leverage Esports and Twitch Popularity:** The top games in the Esports scene and on Twitch are predominantly multiplayer action games.
 This popularity underscores the potential for high engagement and visibility.
-Sources: Statista, Backlinko, ESCharts.
+Sources: [Backlinko](https://backlinko.com/twitch-users#most-popular-games), [ESCharts](https://escharts.com/top-games?order=peak).
 - **Expand Language Support:** Supporting multiple languages such as English, French, German, and Spanish aligns with the major demographics of Twitch users in the USA, Germany, and France.
 This broader language support will enhance the game's accessibility and appeal.
-Source: Statista.
+[Source: Statista.](https://www.statista.com/statistics/511558/twitch-traffic-by-country/)
 - **Adopt a Freemium Revenue Model:**  Implementing a 'freemium' model can drive substantial revenue, as evidenced by Fortnite’s $20 billion success.
 This model offers the game for free while generating income through in-game purchases.
-Source: Game World Observer.
+[Source: Game World Observer](https://gameworldobserver.com/2023/11/21/fortnite-revenue-20-billion-epic-games-donald-mustard).

 ## Final Dashboard
 The dashboard can be found in Tableau Public [here](https://public.tableau.com/app/profile/rodrigo.suarez5210/viz/SteamGamingMarketAnalysis/FinalDash) This dashboard enables users to filter by KPIs, years, and game features.